Energy-saving tips for your home

 Appliances and electronics

-- Avoid over-drying laundry and clean the lint filter every time you use it to decrease drying time.
+- Avoid over-drying laundry and clean the lint filter every time you use your dryer to decrease drying time.
 Consider an ENERGY STAR certified appliance.

 - Think about whether you need that second fridge or freezer in the garage or basement.
 Older units can cost more than $100 a year to power.